Lutheran Church–Missouri Synod v. FCC: Initial charge

-The initial charge brought against the Lutheran Church radio stations was initiated by a Hearing Designation Order and Notice of Opportunity for Hearing for Forfeiture to examine the church's or licensee's compliance with the FCC's equal employment opportunity requirements.
+The initial charge brought against the LCMS radio stations was initiated by a Hearing Designation Order and Notice of Opportunity for Hearing for Forfeiture to examine the church's or licensee's compliance with the FCC's equal employment opportunity requirements.
 The denomination's membership was around 2 percent African American, and because of this, the NAACP challenged the stations' license renewal with the FCC.
 The Commission questioned the licensee's affirmative recruitment efforts, noting its reasons for failing to recruit had a direct adverse impact on the recruitment of African Americans.
 In addition to requiring "Lutheran training", a "classical music expertise" was required by the church; however, these requirements were suspect because not all persons hired for specified positions at the two stations had said training or expertise.
-The FCC also found that the Church had made misleading statements about these practices when they claimed to actively seek female and minority referrals to fill vacancies as they occurred.
+The FCC also found that the LCMS had made misleading statements about these practices when they claimed to actively seek female and minority referrals to fill vacancies as they occurred.

-An FCC Administrative Law Judge found the Church's overall affirmative action efforts unsatisfactory during much of its license term, and held that these deficiencies were sufficiently serious to warrant the imposition of EEO misrepresentation, but not severe enough to warrant license non-renewal.
+An FCC administrative law judge found the LCMS's overall affirmative action efforts unsatisfactory during much of its license term, and held that these deficiencies were sufficiently serious to warrant the imposition of EEO misrepresentation, but not severe enough to warrant license non-renewal.
 The Judge, however, did impose an initial forfeiture of $50,000 for the willful and repeated violation of the FCC's EEO minority recruiting requirements.

-The Church, upon appeal to the Commission, argued that the implication that it did not comply with the Commission's EEO requirements violated its constitutional right to religious freedom by improperly evaluating its recruitment efforts and employment criteria.
-However, the Court of Appeals had held in the past, that the enforcement of the Commission's EEO rules do not violate a licensee's constitutional rights.
+The LCMS, upon appeal to the commission, argued that the implication that it did not comply with the commission's EEO requirements violated its constitutional right to religious freedom by improperly evaluating its recruitment efforts and employment criteria.
+However, the Court of Appeals had held in the past, that the enforcement of the commission's EEO rules do not violate a licensee's constitutional rights.

-The Commission, the Administrative Law Judge, and the Review Board agreed that the Church's recruitment efforts were deficient but because only one of the violations fell within the three-year statute of limitations in effect at that time, the amount of the forfeiture was reduced to $25,000, the maximum fine permitted for a single violation of the Commission's rules.
+The commission, the administrative law judge, and the Review Board agreed that the LCMS's recruitment efforts were deficient but because only one of the violations fell within the three-year statute of limitations in effect at that time, the amount of the forfeiture was reduced to $25,000, the maximum fine permitted for a single violation of the commission's rules.